 The Shure AONIC 50’s weighted harmonic distortion performance is alright.
 There’s a little bit of distortion throughout the mid-range at high volumes as well as a slight spike in the low treble range at moderate volumes, but that shouldn’t be too noticeable with real-life content.

 This is the configuration we used in testing the Shure AONIC 50.
+The ANC system was set to max for our tests, as this is the way the headphones are set up out-of-the-box.
 Our results are only valid when using these settings.

 The Shure AONIC 50 do an adequate job of blocking out ambient noise.
 They perform best in the mid and treble range and should do a good job of isolating you from the chatter of a busy office.
 Even with ANC turned on, however, they reduce very little noise in the bass range, which might be disappointing if you intend to use these headphones in your daily commute to block out the rumble of bus engines.